 - Lists of church members

 Usually, all writing in the original record, in Dutch, German or Latin, has been reproduced in the copy.
 In these cases, the words have then been translated by "competent authorities" in the notes at the bottom of each page.

 Vosburgh notes that the original language is left intact "in case the more learned should not wish to accept these translations."

-Some volumes are followed by a complete history of the church from its establishment to modern times.
-Others even contain the history of the settlements traced from the first land grants.
+Some volumes include a complete history of the church from its establishment to modern times.
+Others contain the history of the settlements traced from the first land grants.

 These records are organized by county, so researchers should browse our collections catalog for their county of interest.
 Each collection page allows you to search that collection specifically, and also contains a comprehensive list of all congregations included in the collection.
 Descriptions also explain the exact records and years covered, and provide waypoint links for those who would like to browse:

 It is also possible to search all religious record collections at once, regardless of county.
 Visit our main search page and select "advanced search," then "religious records" from the category dropdown menu: